Who Are Quick House Sale Companies?

 - Should homeowners not wish to proceed with the private investor(s), all parties should respect their wishes;

-- Irrespective of his/her involvement, the Area Manager will act in the vendor’s best interest throughout the transaction process;
+- Irrespective of his/her involvement, the Sales Manager will act in the vendor’s best interest throughout the transaction process;

 - As per clause 4a of The Property Ombudsman Code of Practice, Property Solvers will be liable for the actions of the sub-instructed party and will be held responsible for any failure to comply and act in accordance with the regulations.

 11. Quick House Sale – Property Solvers’ Legal Obligations

 Property Solvers Limited complies with all relevant laws and regulations relating to the purchase of residential property:

 - Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 – this legislation requires Property Solvers to place certain controls to prevent business activities from being used for money laundering.
 These include assessing the level of risk of the business being used by criminals to launder money and having the necessary management control systems in place.
 The company also retains any documentation relating to financial transactions, customer identities and risk assessments so they are available for assessment if required.
 Where deemed necessary, Sales Managers can refer clients to the Joint Money Laundering Steering Group guidance;